Black Earth Creek water or watershed scenery in Wisconsin

 If Black Earth Creek is muddy, warm, crowded, or access-limited, compare West Fork Kickapoo River, Kinnickinnic River, or Rush River before forcing the same plan.

-Check Wisconsin DNR trout regulations, maps, and any posted fishery-area rules before fishing Black Earth Creek.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Wisconsin DNR trout rules, maps, and any posted fishery-area rules before fishing Black Earth Creek.
 Season dates, harvest rules, and boundaries can change by reach.

 Black Earth Creek Fishery Area